-Vice Provost for Teaching, Learning, and Innovation Soulaymane Kachani and Assistant Vice Provost for Online Education Sandesh Tuladhar recently published an article about supporting social learning for online students.
+Vice Provost for Teaching, Learning, and Innovation Soulaymane Kachani and Assistant Provost for Online Education Sandesh Tuladhar recently published an article about supporting social learning for online students.

 Colleges are a hub for social learning, essential for developing key humanistic skills.
 In fact, they are physically designed to encourage spontaneous peer interactions.
 Campus quads merged pathways, dormitories, libraries, cafeterias, and learning spaces all bring students together to foster a vibrant community of diverse identities.
 Increasingly, this is becoming less effective with the rise of online learning, so universities need to step up to the challenge.
 Non-course specific online spaces need to be created to stimulate academically-oriented socialization amongst students.